ECONOMIC SUSTAINABILITY

 OBJECTIVES

-GLNS aims to implement sustainable educational, leadership and capacity building programs, to improve education for all, empower the people so that they can attain self-reliance and confidence.
+Great Lakes BC aims to implement sustainable educational, leadership and capacity building programs, to improve education for all, empower the people to attain self-reliance and confidence.
 We strive to realize the people’s boundless infinite potentials to enhance their productive, knowledge, skills development and organizing abilities for their own developments.

 TO NETWORK – Source resources and partnerships to implement developmental program, deepen inspirations, connections and collaborations.
 Increase impact on programs and essential service delivery, we mobilize for needed resources, services and ideas from local, international partners and stakeholders to implement development programs to foster sustainability empowerment for future generations to change the world.
 We put more emphasis on generating “Big Ideas” and turning them into actual breakthrough products, services, and process improvements.
 We use active learning techniques to engage communities and encourage creativity and innovation.